-Administrator means the operating officer of a substance abuse treatment center and may include such titles as administrator, chief executive officer, manager, superintendent, director or similar designation.
+Administrator means the operating officer of a mental health center and may include titles such as administrator, chief executive officer, manager, superintendent, director or similar designation.

 Apartment means the portion of a building that contains: living and sleeping areas; storage room(s); separate room(s) containing a toilet, lavatory, and bathtub or shower; and a kitchen area with a sink, and cooking and refrigeration appliances.